ushahidi/riverid-python/doc/api.md

 #### Returns

-* `string` The 64-character alphanumeric unique session identifier.
+* `string` The new 64-character alphanumeric unique session identifier.

 ### signout